Mukuhara Kashun – Hagi Ware Potter of Furuhata Kiln

 (He has been awarded a prize every consecutive year since then.)

-1980 - Held a private exhibition in Osaka and Kobe
+1980 - Held private exhibitions in Osaka and Kobe

-1989 - Established his own climbing kiln (nobori gama)
+1989 - Established his own climbing kiln, known as a noborigama

 1995 - Held a private exhibition at Matsuzakaya Department Store, Yokohama